Cesar Sayoc Glorified Vladimir Putin, Spread Russian Propaganda

 — Washington Post (@washingtonpost) October 27, 2018

 At least five instances in which Sayoc made reference to “my Russian brothers” were cited on his timeline.
 Including among them was one particular use of the phrase that headed a photograph of him posing beside a group of men.
-While the Post concedes that the group may simply comprise friends, given Sayoc has resided in a suburban area of Miami that is highly populated by Russians – a post or two that notes representation of predominantly Russian cities outside of the Sunshine State raises the question as to whether authorities ought to be probing what contacts Sayoc has internationally.
+While the Washington Post concedes that the group may simply comprise friends, given Sayoc has resided in a suburban area of Miami that is highly populated by Russians, a post or two that notes representation of predominantly Russian cities outside of the Sunshine State raises the question as to whether authorities ought to be probing what contacts Sayoc has internationally.

-“Here to my Russian Brother in Moscow, Sunny Isle Bch Fla, Brighten Bch Brooklyn NY Brain, Shashana Borus, Eric Jeweler, Macaloff USSR big Red Machine Russian hockey team best in World Big John GM our nightly place 7 star food Kitchen 305 love ya all my brother Force 4 life no group better Hard Rock Sammy enforcers, My Russian, Italian, Native, etc anyone I may left out 4 life,” a message that he put up on Facebook in October of 2015, reads.
+“Here to my Russian Brother in Moscow, Sunny Isle Bch Fla, Brighten Bch Brooklyn NY Brain, Shashana Borus, Eric Jeweler, Macaloff USSR big Red Machine Russian hockey team best in World Big John GM our nightly place 7 star food Kitchen 305 love ya all my brother Force 4 life no group better Hard Rock Sammy enforcers, My Russian, Italian, Native, etc anyone I may left out 4 life,” noted a message that he put up on Facebook in October of 2015.

-The rambling post was preceded by one that five months earlier appeared to just as incoherently invoke reference to Russia, only, it seemed to illustrate anticipation of a catastrophic event.
+The rambling post was preceded by one that, five months earlier, appeared to just as incoherently invoke reference to Russia, only it seemed to illustrate anticipation of a catastrophic event.

 “Unground city Bahamas US government preparing for end fact.
 Tons pipe water lines going under Bahamas 900 dirty bombs disappear from Russia planted on US soil ready for end,” Sayoc wrote in May of that year.